Sacramento Police Scanner: Still in the Clear

 - Exempt tactical operations, undercover work, and communications that could jeopardize safety

-- Apply to the approximately 100 California agencies that chose full encryption
+- Apply to the roughly 100 California agencies reported to have chosen full encryption

-- Restore the access that existed for nearly a century before the 2020 directive
+- Restore access that existed for nearly a century before the 2020 directive

 Sacramento City Police

-Fire and EMS dispatch generally accessible on SRRCS
+Fire and EMS dispatch in the clear on SRRCS

 Lessons from Sacramento